Justice Technology Review

 Corrections and retractions

-If significant errors are discovered in a published paper, the journal will issue a correction notice that is linked to the original paper's DOI.
+If significant errors are discovered in a published paper, the journal will issue a correction notice linked to the original paper.
 If the errors are sufficiently serious to undermine the paper's findings, or if ethical violations are confirmed, the paper may be retracted in accordance with COPE retraction guidelines.
 Retraction notices will clearly state the reason for retraction and will be permanently linked to the original record.

 Complaints and appeals